-3. How you use the canopy will effect the performance you get out of it.
-The slider drag may be reduced by keeping it from fluttering.
-On some models, a tie strap is installed on the slider for this.
-On canopies without this feature, the slider flutter can be reduced by wrapping up the slider with a pair of goggles.
-If you do use one of these methods, be sure the slider is freed before you start to pack the canopy.
+How you use the canopy will effect the performance you get out of it.
+The slider drag may be reduced by stowing it.
+On PV canopy models, a tie strap is installed on the slider for this.
+If you do use this or a similar method, be sure the slider is re-set before you start to pack the canopy.

-Performance Designs recommends that you leave the slider above the links.
-Some jumpers bring the slider past the toggles, down to the bottom of the risers, and stow it behind their neck.
+PV recommends that you leave the slider above the links.
+Some jumpers bring the slider past the toggles, down to the bottom of the risers and stow it behind their neck.
 This does result in a slight increase in performance, however, it is dangerous.
 If the slider should inflate or move from its stowed position it can obstruct your vision.